 Admission to our program is very competitive.
 Because each student receives substantial faculty attention, we enroll only about 25 new students each year in the whole program.
 We may enroll only one or two new students in a given program of study.

-In Fall 2013, we expect to recruit in all our active programs: Accounting; Accounting Information Systems; Economics; Finance; Information Technology; International Business; Marketing Science; Operations Research, Organization Management; Science, Technology and Management; and Supply Chain Management.
+For this coming Fall 2015, we expect to recruit in all our active programs: Accounting; Accounting Information Systems; Economics; Finance; Information Technology; International Business; Marketing; Operations Research, Organization Management; Science, Technology and Management; and Supply Chain Management.

 We will also consider strong candidates for individualized programs.
 Applications for individualized programs are only considered, however, when they are accompanied by a detailed study plan endorsed by a faculty member who undertakes to make sure any necessary reading courses will be provided.

 Students interested in Finance should consider the Master of Quantitative Finance offered by the Rutgers Business School - Newark and New Brunswick.
 Students in this program take some of the same courses as students in our finance program, and the program's graduates are often very competitive applicants to our doctoral program in finance and other doctoral programs.

 Although most classes in the program are offered on Rutgers’ Newark campus, students must also be prepared to take some classes on the New Brunswick campus.